r00t-3xp10it/trojanizer/README.md

-    The follow exercise describes how to use trojanizer and Presetup sfx build-in switch to drop and execute any payload using 'certutil' appl whitelisting bypass method discover by @subTee and @enigma0x3 ..
+    The follow exercise describes how to use trojanizer and Presetup sfx build-in switch to drop and execute any payload using 'certutil' or 'powershell' appl whitelisting bypass method discover by @subTee and @enigma0x3 ..

     1º - use metasploit to build our payload